jvitoralb/quality-assurance-app/backend/README.md

 ]
 ```

-**To search a project issues**, you just need its name and send a GET request to `/issue-tracker/api/v1/issues/{project name}`.
+**To search project issues**, you need its name and send a GET request to `/issue-tracker/api/v1/issues/{project name}`.
-In this case the answer will be an object with 3 key-value pairs:
+In this case, the answer will be an object with 3 key-value pairs:
 ```
 {
     "_id": "Project _id String"